Loose Teeth Due To Gum Disease: 8 Effective Treatments

 Dental prophylaxis: Professional cleaning can remove non-removable plaque and calculus through brushing, helping to restore the periodontal fibers.

 ● Orthodontics for dental alignment: When the cause of tooth mobility is due to poor alignment, orthodontic treatment becomes essential.
-This treatment will adjust the bite and correct the alignment of the teeth to ensure the correct position.
+It will adjust the bite and correct the alignment of the teeth to ensure the correct position.

 ● Protector for bruxism: For those who suffer from bruxism, the use of night mouth guards is recommended.
 These splints protect the teeth from wear and tear caused by constant friction during the night.